AnthonySlawski/PHYS-310/README.md

 **Methods Used:**

-- Model Optimization: Thorough optimization of AdaBoost hyperparameters and exploration of different flavors of Gradient Boosted Trees to find the most effective model configurations.
+- Model Optimization: Thorough optimization of AdaBoost hyperparameters and exploration of different types of Gradient Boosted Trees to find the most effective model configurations.
 - Parameter Exploration: Utilization of RandomizedSearchCV for an extensive search over specified parameter values for model tuning.
 - Feature Importance Analysis: Examination of the feature importances provided by ensemble methods to identify the most significant predictors in the dataset.